JuanMoncada23/capstoneproject/README.md

 • Project: Students Invent to Prevent Violence

 # Sources
-• Our website is currently hosted on Lewis's server.\
+• Our website is currently hosted on Lewis's server\
 • You can access our website at https://www.cs.lewisu.edu/H2I/
 • The source code is available at https://github.com/JuanMoncada23/capstoneproject